-A 66-year old woman was killed by pit bulls in the Lake Tillery development.
+A 64-year old woman was killed by two pit bulls at a Lake Tillery development.

-UPDATE 08/17/18: Over a week after a woman was killed by two pit bulls in a Lake Tillery development, neither the Montgomery County District Attorney’s Office or the sheriff’s office will release the victim's name.
+Over a week after a woman was mauled to death by two pit bulls in a Lake Tillery development, neither the Montgomery County District Attorney’s Office or the sheriff’s office will release the victim's name.
 Authorities also did not release the location of the attack; Lake Tillery has multiple developments and is over 10 miles in length.
-Three days ago, a person on the Montgomery Herald's Facebook post said the attack occurred in the Holiday Shores community.
+Three days ago, a person on the Montgomery Herald's Facebook post said the deadly attack occurred in the Holiday Shores community.

 A spokesman with the district attorney's office told the Courier-Tribune Friday that her death is still under investigation.
 An August 10 statement by Montgomery County Sheriff Chris Watkins specified the "owner of the dogs is cooperating with officials" and characterized the fatal pit bull mauling as a "tragic event."
 Watkins also specified last Saturday that the case remained a death investigation, not a criminal one.
 So, why the release of her name has been delayed is unclear.